-You may not think to be on the lookout for black mold in your refrigerator, but the steady moisture, cool temperature, and persistent darkness can make the inside of your fridge the perfect breeding ground for black mold.
-If you find black mold in your refrigerator, you must figure out the cause, get rid of the mold, and take steps to prevent the mold from coming back.
+You may not think to be on the lookout for black mold in your refrigerator, but the steady moisture, loosely sealed leftovers, minimal air movement, and persistent darkness can make the inside of your fridge the perfect breeding ground for black mold.
+If you find black mold, or any mold in your refrigerator, you must figure out the cause, get rid of the mold, and take steps to prevent the mold from coming back.
 This article will help you with each of these steps.

+Mold can grow anywhere, indoors or outside, and is present everywhere.
+No doubt, there is mold already present in your house.
 Any type of mold in your refrigerator is a problem.
 It’s not usually necessary to precisely identify what kind of mold it is – if you see mold, you need to get rid of it.
 But when you think about “black mold” you often mean the mold whose scientific name is stachybotrys chartarum.
-This mold produces mycotoxins, toxic compounds that can cause serious health issues if you come into contact with them by either touching or inhaling them through the air.
+This mold produces mycotoxins, or toxic compounds, that can cause serious health issues if you come into contact with them by either touching or inhaling them.

-Regardless of whether the mold in your refrigerator is stachybotrys chartarum or another kind of mold, it may cause health problems for you and your family members.
+Regardless of whether the mold in your refrigerator is stachybotrys chartarum or another kind of mold, it can cause health problems for you and your family members.
 Many kinds of mold have allergenic properties, meaning they can cause sinus congestion, coughing, asthma symptoms, irritated eyes, rashes and more.
-These problems can become severe and even deadly for people with compromised immune systems, the elderly, and very young children.
-All mold types, especially black mold, are a risk to your health and should be removed as soon as possible.
+These problems can become severe and even deadly for people with compromised immune systems, the elderly, pregnant women, and very young children.
+All mold types, especially black mold, are a possible danger to your health and should be removed as soon as possible.

 Mold spreads through the air and through surface contact.
 The number one source of refrigerator mold is mold on food.
 Some types of food, such as cheese and hard salami, produce mold naturally and can still be eaten once the mold is cut away.
 These kinds of molds are less likely to spread to other foods and surfaces.

-But rotting foods, including most produce, grains and nuts, will develop mold growth that not only destroys the food, but is dangerous to consume.
-These molds may spread to the refrigerator through the circulation of cold air, and by sitting in a drawer or on a shelf long enough for the spores to transfer to the plastic or metal surface.
+Rotting foods, including most produce, grains and nuts, will develop mold growth that not only destroys the food, but also is dangerous to consume.
+These molds may spread to the refrigerator through the air circulation, and by sitting in a drawer or on a shelf long enough for the spores to transfer to the plastic or metal surface.
 The refrigerator is dark much of the day, which allows mold to grow quickly, but you may not see it until it has become a larger issue.

-If the mold is being caused by something other than food rot, or returns even after you have cleaned the fridge thoroughly, you may need to have your refrigerator repaired.
-Perhaps the humidity level is too high due to mechanical malfunction.
-A leak in the water line can also encourage the growth of mold.
-A repairman can examine your appliance to make sure it is working properly, and perform any necessary fixes.
+If the mold is being caused by something other than food rot, or returns even after you have cleaned the fridge thoroughly, you may have a mechanical problem with your refrigerator.
+Perhaps the humidity level is too high, or a leak in the water line that may encourage the growth of mold.
+An appliance repairman can examine your refrigerator to make sure it is working properly, and perform any necessary fixes.

-The first thing to do if you discover mold in your refrigerator is to remove any obviously rotting foods and uncovered foods like leftovers that could be harboring mold spores.
-Throw this food away.
+The first thing to do if you discover mold in your refrigerator is to remove any obviously rotting foods and uncovered foods and leftovers that could be harboring mold spores.
+Throw this food away and remove it from your house.

 Now, remove the remaining food, beverages and condiments from your fridge and put them in a cooler while you clean.
-Remove the shelves and drawers if possible to have better access to clean the walls and back of the fridge.
+Remove the shelves and drawers, if possible, to have better access to clean the inside walls of the refridgerator.

-To properly kill the mold, you need a cleaner that disinfects and has the ability to kill mold.
-Not all products will.
+To properly kill the mold, you need a cleaning solution that disinfects and has the ability to kill mold.
 An excellent all around mold killer and disinfectant is RMR-141.
-You can also try a diluted bleach solution (one cup of bleach added to one gallon of water).
-Spray the disinfectant or bleach/water mixture on the refrigerator surfaces and allow it to sit for a minute or two.
+Baking soda or vinegar with warm water also works well.
+Not all cleaning products will.
+Since you are cleaning non-porous surfaces, you can also try a diluted bleach solution (one cup of bleach added to one gallon of water).
+Spray your cleaning solution on the refrigerator surfaces and allow it to sit for a minute or two.
 Scrub it with a rag, and then wipe again with a clean damp cloth.
 Finally, dry the surface with a clean dry cloth or paper towel.
 Repeat if needed.
+Be sure to carefully dispose of any paper towels you use and launder any cloths that come into contact with mold in hot water and detergent.

 Repeat this process to clean the drawers and shelves, then you can return them to the refrigerator.
 If there is mold on the rubber seal of the door, you can try cleaning it the same way, but the mold will grow back if it has penetrated the surface and grown into the rubber.
 If that happens you will need to replace the rubber.